 For 2021, Morbidelli remained with the Petronas Yamaha SRT Team, joined by mentor and nine-time Grand Prix world champion, Valentino Rossi.
-He scored a podium at the Jerez round, but injured his knee during training, which saw him miss five Grand Prix.
-On his return, he joined the Monster Energy Yamaha MotoGP Team fo the remainder of the season, which is where he will race for the 2022 campaign.
+He scored a podium at the Jerez round but injured his knee during training, which saw him miss five races.
+On his return from injury, he joined the Monster Energy Yamaha MotoGP Team for the remainder of the season, competing in the last five GPs and recording two point-scoring finishes.

 Date of birth: 04-12-1994

 Total Races: 133 (62 x MotoGP, 71 x Moto2)

 Victories: 11 (3 x MotoGP, 8 x Moto2)